survivejs/webpack-book/manuscript/03_introduction.md

 * **Developing** part gets you up and running with webpack.
 This part goes through features such as Hot Module Replacement and explains how to compose your configuration so that it remains maintainable.
 * **Styling** part puts heavy emphasis on styling related topics.
 You will learn how to load styles with webpack and how to introduce techniques such as autoprefixing to your setup.
-* **Loading** part explains webpack's loader definitions in detail and shows you how to load assets such as images, fonts, and JavaScript.
+* **Loading** part explains webpack’s loader definitions in detail and shows you how to load assets such as images, fonts, and JavaScript.
 * **Building** part introduces source maps and the ideas of bundle and code splitting.
 You will also learn to tidy up your build.
 * **Optimizing** part pushes your build to production quality level and introduces many smaller tweaks to make it smaller.
 You will also learn to tune webpack for performance.
-* **Output** part discusses webpack's output options.
-Despite its name, it's not only for the web.
+* **Output** part discusses webpack’s output options.
+Despite its name, it’s not only for the web.
 You will see how to manage multiple page setups with webpack and pick up the basic idea of Server Side Rendering.
 * **Techniques** part discusses several specific ideas including dynamic loading, web workers, internationalization, and deploying your applications.
 * **Packages** part has a heavy focus on npm and webpack related techniques.
 You will learn both to consume and author npm packages in an efficient way.
 * **Extending** part shows how to extend webpack with your loaders and plugins.

-There's a short conclusion chapter after the main content that recaps the main points of the book.
+There’s a short conclusion chapter after the main content that recaps the main points of the book.
 It contains checklists that allow you to go through your projects against the book techniques.

 The appendices the end of the book cover secondary topics and sometimes dig deeper into the main ones.
 You can approach them in any order you want depending on your interest.
-There's a *Troubleshooting* appendix at the end in case you want to understand how to debug webpack errors.
+There’s a *Troubleshooting* appendix at the end in case you want to understand how to debug webpack errors.

 T> If you are unsure of some term and its meaning, see the *Glossary* at the end of the book.

 ## Who Is This Book For

 I expect that you have a basic knowledge of JavaScript and Node.
 You should be able to use npm on an elementary level.
-If you know something about webpack, that's great.
+If you know something about webpack, that’s great.
 By reading this book, you will deepen your understanding of these tools.

 If you happen to know webpack well, there still might be something in the book for you.
 Skim through it and see if you can pick up some techniques.
-I've done my best to cover even some of the knottier parts of the tool.
+I’ve done my best to cover even some of the knottier parts of the tool.

 If you find yourself struggling, consider seeking help from the community around the book.
-In case you are stuck or don't understand something, we are here to help.
+In case you are stuck or don’t understand something, we are here to help.
 Any comments you might have will go towards improving the content.

 ## How to Approach the Book

-If you don't know much about the topic, consider going carefully through the early parts.
+If you don’t know much about the topic, consider going carefully through the early parts.
 You can scan the rest to pick the bits you find interesting.
 If you know webpack already, skim and choose the techniques you find valuable.

 I have compiled [a set of slides online](http://presentations.survivejs.com/advanced-webpack/) that overlap with the book.
 Consider going through the set to get a rough idea and then delve into the book to understand the ideas in greater detail.

 ## Book Versioning

-Given this book receives a fair amount of maintenance and improvements due to the pace of innovation, there's a rough versioning scheme in place.
+Given this book receives a fair amount of maintenance and improvements due to the pace of innovation, there’s a rough versioning scheme in place.
 I maintain release notes for each new version at the [book blog](http://survivejs.com/blog/).
 That should give you a good idea of what has changed between versions.

 Examining the GitHub repository may be beneficial.
 I recommend using the GitHub *compare* tool for this purpose.
 Example: